 Paloma Martinez – Protecting Leadership

 Paloma Martinez, a primary school teacher in Urabá, Colombia, is personally committed to helping youth become entrepreneurs and conscious leaders in their communities.
-After completing the first phase of ITI-Bogota in 2017, Paloma returned to her hometown and launched a new project.
+After completing the first phase of IPTI-Bogota in 2017, Paloma returned to her hometown and launched a new project.
 Alongside fostering youth leadership, Paloma recognized the need to protect current community leaders.
-Leaders in Urabá face high risk of assassination as they actively defend their communities from armed groups who try to steal land.
+Leaders in Urabá face a high risk of assassination as they actively defend their communities from armed groups who try to steal land.
 Without state protection, leaders are being silenced.
 In collaboration with several colleagues, Paloma created a platform to help bring protection to community leaders in Urabá.

 With the support of a Movilizatorio, Paloma and her team established Colidérate, a technology application that allows at-risk community leaders to send out security alerts.
 By using SMS alerts to report threats and incidents, the project aims to document the high-risk situation in Urabá and the surrounding regions.
 As a result, the platform garners state protection for leaders, as stipulated in the Colombian peace agreement.
 Paloma uses her mediation skills to encourage the use of the alert system.
 She explains through a translator:

 Rural people all have similar experiences and thinking.
 I have been the bridge between the app and the people.
 Many leaders have scars and refuse to use this app.
 I highlight the benefits of the app.

 For Paloma, the IPTI equipped her to bridge many gaps.
 Whether facilitating communication between students and teachers at her workplace or advocating for Colidérate among skeptical rural Colombian communities, Paloma acknowledges that the skills and knowledge she gained from the ITI are “good tools for both her public and private life.”